Discounts and rewards

 Party A would receive $100 / $10,000 = 1% of the rewards for that epoch.

-The largest traders by position size category rewards traders with consistenly larger positions that rank higher in the standings than other traders, as long as they can keep the positions open.
+The largest traders by notional size category rewards traders whose positions have consistently higher notional that rank higher in the standings than other traders, as long as they can keep the positions open.

-It measures a trader's time-weighted average position over a set number of epochs to determine how long each trader is able to manage a position that's larger than the positions of other traders, without being closed out.
-It's also known as the "average position metric".
+It measures a trader's time-weighted average notional position over a set number of epochs to determine how long each trader is able to manage a position that's larger than the positions of other traders, without being closed out.
+It's also known as the "average notional metric".

 Example of largest traders by position size